bayoishola20/HackerRank/README.md

   * Closures and Decorators
   * Numpy

-PS: Intend to write some in another language
+PS: I intend to write some in another language